Lippert Filmography: Responses

 Posted July 19, 2011on:

-Ronnie James, one of the great unsung movie and television researchers, pointed out that I neglected to include the most important Lippert movie of all, THE FLY (1958).
-I had intended to highlight it, but instead hit the delete key, the most dangerous key of all!
-He also mentioned QUATERMASS 2: ENEMY FROM SPACE (1957) and FROZEN ALIVE (1964)…I’ve asked him to double-check.
-Ronnie felt that the Filmography would be more useful and telling, if it was in chronological order.
-It started out that way, but I found too much conflicting information among my various research publications.
+Ronnie James, one of the great unsung movie and television researchers felt that the Filmography would be more useful and telling, if it was in chronological order.
+It started out that way, but I found too much conflicting information among my various research publications…but he’s right…it should be.

 Film editor and film historian Rick Mitchell has great credentials when it comes to wide screen cinematography.
 He asked several excellent questions that I’m sure others have wondered about as well.